Skip to main content

 The 50% Metal Spike: Why Inventory Management Is Your Best Defense in 2026

-As of January 14, 2026, the construction industry is grappling with some of the most aggressive material cost hikes in years.
-According to the latest Associated Builders and Contractors (ABC) reports, nonresidential construction input prices have surged 3.8% over the last twelve months.
-This is the largest year over year increase the industry has seen since early 2023.
+As of January 14, 2026, the construction industry faces aggressive material cost increases.
+According to the Associated Builders and Contractors, nonresidential construction input prices have climbed 3.8% year-over-year, marking the largest increase since early 2023.

 Inventory as Your First Line of Defense